wp-plugins/dynamic-contact-info/readme.txt

 == Screenshots ==

-1.This screenshot will show the location of nav menu on left side in your admin panel
+1. This screenshot will show the location of nav menu on left side in your admin panel

-2.This will show you the actuall plugin with shortcodes.
+2. This will show you the actuall plugin with shortcodes.